Cole Swindell: 2015–2018: You Should Be Here

-2018–present: All of It and Stereotype
+2018–2024: All of It and Stereotype

 Swindell released "Break Up in the End", the lead single from his third album, on February 23, 2018.
 Swindell's third album, All of It, was released on August 17, 2018.
 After the album became available for pre-order in July 2018, Swindell released the number-one track "Love You Too Late" as a promotional single.
 "Love You Too Late" was announced as the album's official second single, being released to radio on November 19, 2018.

 The lead single from Swindell's fourth studio album, "Single Saturday Night", was released on May 22, 2020.
 It was followed by "Never Say Never", a duet with Lainey Wilson, on November 19, 2021.
 Swindell released his fourth album Stereotype on April 8, 2022.
 Swindell followed the album up with its third single, "She Had Me at Heads Carolina", a remake of Jo Dee Messina's 1996 single "Heads Carolina, Tails California".
-This single has gone on to become the biggest single of Swindell's career so far, having spent four weeks at number one on the Country Airplay chart, as well as becoming his first Top 20 single on the Billboard Hot 100.
+This single has gone on to become the biggest single of Swindell's career so far, having spent four weeks at number one on the Country Airplay chart, as well as becoming his first Top 20 single on the Billboard Hot 100 and was certified three-times Platinum by RIAA.

+2025–present: Spanish Moss

+On March 25, 2025, Swindell announced his fifth album Spanish Moss.
+It was released on June 27, 2025.
+The title track was released on March 28, 2025.
+On September 26, 2025, Swindell released "Make Heaven Crowded", a song inspired by the assassination of Charlie Kirk.

+Personal life

+In 2019, Swindell was confirmed to be dating professional wrestler and model Barbie Blank, best known for her time in WWE under the ring name "Kelly Kelly".
+The couple broke up three months after making their first public appearance at that year's Academy of Country Music Awards.

+In 2024, Swindell married Courtney Little, a former member of the Charlotte Honey Bees.
+On March 3, 2025, the couple announced that they are expecting their first child.
+On August 7, 2025, their daughter was born.